-As part of onboard safety, many luxury mega-yachts will perform random drug tests among crew members.
-More and more, yacht Captains are asking for drug tests to be performed before you apply for a position and to include your results as part of your application.
-Make no mistake, there is no room for drugs in this industry as you can not only be detained for use/possession, you can risk losing your ability to travel, be extradited and potentially have the yacht on which you are working, impounded.
-You risk the same consequences if guests or yacht owners are caught using/in possession of drugs as well.
-Don’t risk your entire crew and your yacht - don’t forget you risk getting sued on top of this.
+As part of onboard safety, many Luxury Mega-Yachts and Estates will perform random drug tests among Crew Members or Staff.
+More and more, Yacht Captains are asking for drug tests to be performed before you apply for a position and to include your results as part of your application.
+Make no mistake, there is no room for drugs in this industry as you can not only be detained for use/possession, you can risk losing your ability to travel, be extradited and potentially have the Yacht on which you are working, impounded.
+You risk the same consequences if Guests or Yacht Owners are caught using/in possession of drugs as well.
+Don’t risk your entire Crew and your Yacht - don’t forget you risk getting sued on top of this.
 Ask your Captain about your drug and alcohol policy.

-Drug testing, in this industry, can be performed in various manners showing various results:
+Drug testing can be performed in various manners showing various results: